Nick-Pearson/ParkourGame/README.md

 IDE Workflow runs the whole editor out of an IDE

 2. Navigate to /ParkourGame/, and right click on ParkourGame.uproject.
-You should see an option to "Generate project files" for Visual Studio or XCode(?)
+You should see an option to "Generate project files" for Visual Studio or XCode

 3. Open the solution file generated and build, once a build is sucessful the Unreal Editor will appear

 ### Editor Workflow

-Can run the editor without IDE, may be useful for smaller changes or on low powered machines
+You can run the editor without IDE, may be useful for smaller changes or on low powered machines

 2. Launch Unreal Engine (4.18) from the Epic Games Launcher